fmi-lab/oop-group5/homeworks/homework2/README.md

 Once the number of monster armies reaches 16 you should begin the tournament by the following [scheme](https://gyazo.com/011db0c610543d63895523df8ba2b793).
 Only one monster army is the winner and everytime two monster armies face you should call the action (print everything that is happening to the console in a readable manner).

+##### Bonus 1 (3 Points):
+Don't just print the action but also add it to a file so that after the tournament you can read what happened

+##### Bonus 2 (3 Points):
+Before starting the tournament shuffle the armies in the arena so that every army faces a random opponent army

+##### Bonus 3 (4 Points):
+Help the rich lords pick monsters from the market.
+Make a constructor for the monster army which takes an array of monsters and an available money and picks the best monsters the rich lord can afford.
+You can compare the monsters by power (power = attack * 0.4 + health * 0.4 + dodge chance * 0.2)
 ---